Tour leader Rich Beal's first journey into amazing Turkmenistan in Central Asia.

-Before visiting my first concern was the visa: in order to obtain this you need a Letter of Invitation this can take up to one month to obtain but we arrange this via our local partners and Koryo Tours manage the application process for you-you have to do very little yourself!
-Once the Invitation is received its simple you can use it to collect a visa at any Turkmenistan Embassy, or simply fly there and exchange your invitation and around 110 USD for your visa on arrival.
+Before visiting, my first concern was the visa.
+In order to obtain a Turkmenistan visa, you need a Letter of Invitation (LOI).
+This can take up to one month to obtain, but we arrange this via our local partners and Koryo Tours manage the application process for you.
+You have to do very little yourself!
+Once the Turkmenistan LOI is received it's simple.
+You can use it to collect a visa at any Turkmenistan Embassy, or simply fly there and exchange your invitation and around 110 USD for your visa on arrival.
 Simple!

-On arrival at 4 years ago, it was the at the old terminal in Ashgabat.
-Since then the city has changed a great deal, with the famous marble-clad buildings proliferating at an even greater rate, mainly linked to the 2017 Asian Indoor Games (known locally as ‘the Olympics’) In 2017 a brand new airport was opened, an incredibly fancy looking place built in the shape of a grand falcon with its wings outstretched.
+On arrival four years ago, it was the at the old terminal in Ashgabat.
+Since then the city has changed a great deal, with the famous marble-clad buildings proliferating at an even greater rate.
+This is mainly linked to the 2017 Asian Indoor Games (known locally as ‘the Olympics’).
+In 2017 a brand new airport was opened, an incredibly fancy looking place built in the shape of a grand falcon with its wings outstretched.
 Alongside a smaller falcon which is home to domestic flight arrivals and departures as well as VIP flights.

-One of our local friends met us on arrival and then were off into the city - there were no words to describe this amazing capital – shining marble everywhere, wide streets, white cars, just an uncanny feeling of both familiarity and alienation at the same time!
-Many visitors describe Ashgabat as a cross between Pyongyang and Las Vegas – with it’s empty streets, massive buildings, stunning architecture, giant golden statues, wide boulevards, all wrapped in the embrace of the towering Kopet Dag mountains.
+One of our local friends met us on arrival and then we were off into the city.
+There are no words to describe this amazing capital – shining marble everywhere, wide streets, white cars.
+Just an uncanny feeling of both familiarity and alienation at the same time!
+Many visitors describe Ashgabat as a cross between Pyongyang and Las Vegas – with its empty streets, massive buildings, stunning architecture, giant golden statues and wide boulevards, all wrapped in the embrace of the towering Kopet Dag mountains.

 If you thought that the city was the only place to see in this vast gas-rich desert country you would be very much mistaken!
 A select few other highlights include;

-Darvaza Gas Crater: A vast flaming fire crater – something unimaginable frankly and a life-changing experience.
+A vast flaming fire crater – something unimaginable frankly and a life-changing experience.
+Officially known as the Darvaza Gas Crater, but sometimes known as the Gates of Hell or Doors to Hell.
 Formed by an industrial accident more than 450 years ago, and for many years a state secret of the USSR, this pit in the desert in the very centre of the country hypnotically attracts visitors, birds, insect life and is simply one of the strangest and most spectacular things you can possibly see.
 We arrive early before sunset so that you may view the transition from day to night as the burning gas gradually lights up the night sky, making for an amazing experience.
 Great for relaxing, sharing travel tales over a drink, or taking some unbelievable photographs and videos to impress those back home who have never even heard of this place!

 A 2 hr drive from Ashgabat this sulphur-heated lake can be found 100m deep underground.
-Take a swim, explore the cave, and then relax outside with a delicious meal of BBQ shashlik
+Take a swim, explore the cave, and then relax outside with a delicious meal of BBQ shashlik.

-Yangykala Canyon: known as the ‘Turkmen Grand Canyon’ this place is pretty much unknown outside of Turkmenistan.
+Known as the ‘Turkmen Grand Canyon’ this place is pretty much unknown outside of Turkmenistan.
 A visit to this remote area, however really does not disappoint - see the pinkish rocks rise out of the desert to form various formations, sheer cliffs, vast mesas, and more.
 As the sun and light change the colours shift and offer amazing opportunities for photography as well as just gazing in wonder.
-Dare you stand on top of the ‘Alligator’s Head’ – an outcropping hundreds of feet above the valley floor?
+Dare to stand on top of the ‘Alligator’s Head’ – an outcropping hundreds of feet above the valley floor?